diffblue/gitlab/doc/architecture/blueprints/runner_scaling/index.md

 - Design the new auto-scaling architecture aiming for having more choices and flexibility in the future, instead of imposing new constraints.
 - Design the new auto-scaling architecture to experiment with running multiple jobs in parallel, on a single machine.
 - Design the new provisioning architecture to replace Docker Machine in a way that the wider community can easily build on top of the new abstractions.
+- New auto-scaling method should become a core component of GitLab Runner product so that we can simplify maintenance, use the same tooling, test configuration and Go language setup as we do in our other main products.
+- It should support multiple job execution environments - not only Docker containers on Linux operating system.

+    The best design would be to bring auto-scaling as a feature wrapped around our current executors like Docker or Shell.

 #### Principles for the new plugin system